21 CBD FACTS & MYTHS

 19. Your Body Naturally Produces CBD

-Essentially, the endocannabinoid system is a balance regulator that is responsible for maintaining a state of balance of other systems and functions in the body.
-For example, the central nervous system, the immune system, memory, mood, energy, responses to stress, how we experience pain and hunger, pleasure and reward, motivation, and appetite, among others.
-In essence, if there is too much activity or too little activity, there is imbalance.
+Essentially, the endocannabinoid system is a balance regulator responsible for maintaining a state of balance of other systems and functions in the body.
+Such systems and functions include the central nervous system, the immune system, memory, mood, energy, responses to stress, how we experience pain and hunger, pleasure and reward, motivation, and appetite, among others.
+In theory, if there is too much activity or too little activity, there is imbalance.
 In this case, the endocannabinoid system would need to decrease or increase the activity to a state of balance.

 20. CBD Is Psychoactive